monopole/mdrip/README.md

 background, fire up a client to talk to it, then kill both through judicious used of process ID variables.

-There's no notion of cleanup or encapsulation.
-Any cleanup needs to be done in a final block.
+There's no notion of encapsulation or automatic cleanup.
+Extracted scripts can do _anything_.
+The markdown author can always add cleanup code to the final block.

 ## Build